MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

 ### Exercise 1: Integrate Azure Key Vault with Azure DevOps

-- create an Azure service principal that will provide access to secrets in an Azure Key vault.
+- create an Azure service principal that will provide access to secrets in an Azure Key Vault.
-- create the Azure Key vault to store a MySQL server password as a secret.
+- create the Azure Key Vault to store a MySQL server password as a secret.
 - configure permissions to allow the service principal to read the secret.
-- configure pipeline to retrieve the password from the Azure Key vault and pass it on to subsequent tasks.
+- configure pipeline to retrieve the password from the Azure Key Vault and pass it on to subsequent tasks.

 #### Task 1: Create a service principal